-In her loneliness, Aster creates parasites to dance in the moonlight with her, and they crawl upon the shore until they can infect a hamlet across where Provost Zahid would have sat.
+In her loneliness, Aster creates parasites to dance in the moonlight with her, and they crawl upon the shore until they can infect a hamlet across where Rector Zahid would have sat.

 The beasts search the town for flesh to devour, and from Tiamat's blood, the pupils of Jupiter fashion warriors to fight the scourge.
 For every night, the Sea grows violent, and Tiamat spends them with Aster in the lake, holds her infant child close to her chest, begging the beasts to go away and the warriors to dream.